Skip to Content

 Helps

-The divine strength or ability to work in a supportive role for the accomplishment of tasks in Christian ministry.
+The divine strength or ability to work in a supportive role, offering practical help, for the accomplishment of tasks in Christian ministry and church community.

 • Behind the scenes service to others